SETI/rms-vicar/README.md

 Supported versions: Python >= 3.7

-Classes and methods to read and write VICAR-format data files:
+Classes and methods to read and write JPL's VICAR-format data files:

     VicarLabel      class for reading, writing, and parsing of VICAR labels.
     VicarImage      class for handling VICAR image (and other) data files.
     VicarError      extension of class ValueError to contain exceptions.

 This module supports the definition of the VICAR file format as found here:

 [https://www-mipl.jpl.nasa.gov/external/VICAR_file_fmt.pdf](https://www-mipl.jpl.nasa.gov/external/VICAR_file_fmt.pdf)

 To read a VICAR image file: